DLorenzoLaguno17/RadicalEncounter/README.md

 *Activists' behaviour tree*

 ### Military
 The soldiers are the wicked men attacking the village.
-Their main objective is to arrive to the center of the town, but if they have an encounter with the citizens they will defenitely pursue and attack them.
+Their main objective is to arrive to the center of the town, but if they have encounter any citizens they will immediately pursue and attack them.
 Besides, the military has a high chance of start attacking the different buildings of the map as they go through its streets, harming them and even burning them down.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/RadicalEncounter/blob/master/Images/M_BT.jpg?raw=true" alt="Military BT" width="900" height="450"/>